 I know he would give a wry smile knowing England went out before him.

-"He brought life, love, intelligence, wit and strength to our family through its darkest hours.
+"He brought life, love, intelligence, wit, and strength to our family through its darkest hours.
 He helped us to survive what we were not meant to survive.
-We recognise that what he achieved by fighting for justice for us had a far, far greater importance - it forced the world's closed eyes to be opened to injustice; it forced unimaginable wickedness to be acknowledged; we believe it changed the course of history.
+We recognize that what he achieved by fighting for justice for us had a far, far greater importance - it forced the world's closed eyes to be opened to injustice; it forced unimaginable wickedness to be acknowledged; we believe it changed the course of history.